chunyuanY/RumorDetection/README.md

 ## Citation
-If you use any part of this code in your research, please cite our paper:
+If you find this code useful in your research, please cite our paper:
 ```
 @inproceedings{rumor_yuan_2019,
   title={Jointly embedding the local and global relations of heterogeneous graph for rumor detection},